 There are either inpatient or outpatient rehabs that one can attend, depending on the severity of the addiction.
 Outpatient works well for those who haven’t been using kratom very long and don’t consider themselves heavy users.

-Inpatient rehabs work well for heavy users that have become quite dependent on the drug and requires the person to live at the facility while they’re attending treatment.
-It’s more intensive, helping them laser focus on their recovery.
+Inpatient rehabs work well for heavy users that have become quite dependent on the drug and require the person to live at the facility while they’re attending treatment.
+It’s more intensive, helping their laser focus on their recovery.

 How long does treatment last?
 That will depend on each person’s needs and patterns, but normally treatment lasts anywhere from 30 to 90 days.
 However, some opt to stay six months to a year to work on their recovery.

 A treatment plan will be created by a professional, usually consisting of elements like:

 - Individual counseling, including cognitive behavioral therapy

 - Dual diagnosis treatment if co-occurring disorders are present